hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 [^fear]: I am worried that if something goes wrong while someone is trying these instructions, and they are new to this type of computer work, that they will assume the fault is theirs and then be disinclined to try similar projects in the future.
 The fault is not yours!
 The fault is nobody's!
 But also, maybe there are ways I could clarify the instructions to help unstick you, or maybe something about one of these dependencies changed and the instructions legitimately do not work anymore.
 I want to know about it, in either case!!
 Please tell me, and please do not assume the problem is on your end.

-***Thanks to AF for all the things: assistance in editing for clarity and comprehension, doing a run-through of the instructions to make sure they work (they did! she set up a BirdNet-Pi!), and kindly prodding me into finally posting this guide.
+***Thanks to AF for all the things: assistance in editing for clarity and comprehension, doing a run-through of the instructions to make sure they work (they did! she set up a BirdNET-Pi!), and kindly prodding me into finally posting this guide.
 It had only been sitting in draft form for six months, after all...***